Performance Overview

 Questions

-not enough? - What steps can I take to assess a jobs performance?
+- What steps can I take to evaluate a jobs performance?

 Objectives